VaibhavJain2609/savis3/README.md

 <img width="1721" src="https://github.com/VaibhavJain2609/savis3/blob/main/Savis3/src/assets/Linear.png">
 Linear regression is a statistical method used to model the relationship between two or more variables by fitting a linear equation to observed data.
 In our project, we employ linear regression to analyze the linear relationship between a dependent variable and one or more independent variables, enabling us to make predictions and understand the underlying patterns in the data.

+# Pre-requisites
+* NodeJS
+* NPM
+* Angular CLI

+# Installation
+1. Clone to repository to your local machine.
+2. `Cd` into the `Savis3` directory.
+3. Run `npm install` to install all the dependencies.

 # Testing
 ### Running unit tests